Kristina01111000/4Einstitute/README.md

 - waiting on logo
 - Set up contact page so it works -> need institute data for send in blue, -> they need it so spammers don't use their service
-- Add his picture to about us page -> copy from univchir site?

 - add sendinblue to set up the contact page -> need business info for it

 - Think of better title/picture for title